webimpactuw/pmclub-uw/README.md

 The following information for the website can be updated / modified via Sanity:
 - Officer info cards
 - Events
   - Events are orderable via the [orderable document list plugin](https://www.sanity.io/plugins/orderable-document-list).
+  - Events should be ordered from most to least recent, top to bottom.
 - Resources
 - Photos in the photo gallery